ncyxie/Notepad-DOT/README.md

 No, it is not even possible.
 But if you still get any of detections, please add an exception to your anti-virus for `Notepad Dot.exe` or whatever you named Notepad Dot (or the folder it is in).

+## Thanks to

+- xezrunner;
+- YouTube tutorials;
+- Forums support;
+- and most importantly..
+YOU!